antfu/talks/2025-10-09/src/slides.md

 </div>

 <!--
-The scope of Vite DevTools becomes pretty big, and it takes a bit longer than we expected.
+The scope of Vite DevTools has become pretty big, and it's taking a bit longer than we expected.

-So currently we have [click] implemented quite some [click] visualizations, as we talked before.
+So currently we have [click] implemented quite a few [click] visualizations, as we talked about before.

-And then [click] we are continuing to work on having more insight for bundle analysis, which we are working closely with the Rolldown team on this. [click] We had the DevTools Kit baseline working already have some prototype of porting Nuxt DevTools to Vite DevTools working, but there is a lot of polishing that needs to be done and documents to be written.
+And then [click] we're continuing to work on having more insights for bundle analysis, which we're working closely with the Rolldown team on. [click] We have the DevTools Kit baseline working and already have some prototype of porting Nuxt DevTools to Vite DevTools working, but there's a lot of polishing that needs to be done and documents to be written.

-[click] Currently, the core UI of Vite DevTools is focusing on build mode only, and we are waiting for the Vite full bundle mode to roll out to support the development mode.
+[click] Currently, the core UI of Vite DevTools is focusing on build mode only, and we're waiting for the Vite full bundle mode to roll out to support the development mode.

 [click] And finally, in the long term, we want to work and collaborate with the ecosystem to bring the effort together and have everybody benefit from this system.

-In short, unfortunately, Vite DevTools is not yet usable at this moment, and we are actively working on it.
-Please be patient and stay tuned, we will let you know when it's ready to try!
+In short, unfortunately, Vite DevTools is not yet usable at this moment, and we're actively working on it.
+Please be patient and stay tuned, we'll let you know when it's ready to try!
 -->

 ---